SamoZ256/cemu-metal-game-compatibility/README.md

 # Cemu Metal game compatibility list

 This repository contains a list of games compatible with the Cemu Metal backend.
-You can see the list by going to `Issues`.
+You can see the list by going to `Issues` (games that run perfectly will be under the `Closed` tab).
 If you don't find the game you were looking for, it means it wasn't tested yet.

 ## How to test games